GiminiKhan/A-Simple-Typescript-Word-Counter/README.md

-# A-Simple-Typescript-Word-Counter
-This is a simple Word Counter in Typescript.
+This is a simple word counter